Grants at Work in 2012-13

 Smith Summer Science and Engineering Program Enters 23rd Year of Programming

 The Smith Summer Science and Engineering Program (SSEP) is a four-week residential program for extraordinary young women with deep interests in the fields of science, medicine, or engineering.
 Since its inception in 1990, SSEP has served nearly 1,800 girls, affording them the opportunity to come to Smith College to do hands-on research with Smith faculty.
-More than half of these students have been awarded need-based financial aid, made possible by generous grants provided by the S.D.
-Bechtel, Jr. Foundation, Siemens Foundation, and Motorola Solutions Foundation, among others.
+More than half of these students have been awarded need-based financial aid, made possible by generous grants provided by the Siemens Foundation and the Motorola Solutions Foundation, among others.

 U.S. Embassy in Baghdad Awards Grant to Support Iraqi Scholars at Smith College